-Parties who sign a contract are legally bound to its terms: They have to perform their obligations, or face the consequences of a breach of contract.
+Parties who sign a contract are legally bound to its terms: They have to perform their obligations, or face the consequences of a breach of contract and harm to their company's brand.
 However, there are times when their obligations are excused, allowing them to break the contract without facing the repercussions.
 One of these excuses is impracticability.

 When Does a Contract Become Impractical to Perform?

 In Massachusetts, a party's obligations under a contract can be excused if they would produce a hardship or a risk that is: